Voxelmanip-Classic/client/README.md

     ICONV_LIBRARY                   - Optional/platform-dependent; path to libiconv.so/libiconv.dylib
     IRRLICHT_DLL                    - Only on Windows; path to IrrlichtMt.dll
-    IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h (usable for server build only) SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so OGG_DLL                         - Only if building with sound on Windows; path to libogg.dll
+    IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h (usable for server build only) LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so OGG_DLL                         - Only if building with sound on Windows; path to libogg.dll